brady-spiva/usr-workshop/README.md

 ## More information about this project

-This repo contains an example dash application that can be deployed to OpenShift using Source to Image (S2I).
+This repo contains a Dash application that can be deployed to OpenShift using Source to Image (S2I).
 Here are the main files:

 1. The Dash Application (learn about Dash [HERE](https://dash.plotly.com/) )

     - `wsgi.py`;  main application, to be run by gunicorn

-    - `app/model.py`;  an optional file, to demonstrate how to modularize code

-    - `app/layout.py`;  an optional file, to demonstrate how to modularize code

 2. The S2I environment variables.
 Used to setup additional environment varibles (ex: setup packages using a Nexus repository)

     - `.s2i/environment`

-3. This file should contain the dependencies that your application needs to run, and those dependencies should be 'pinned' to a version.
+3. This file contains the dependencies that the application needs to run

     - `requirements.txt`